 According to Olexandr Isayev, a scientist who uses virtual screening is synonymous to the case of a client ordering service in a restaurant.
 He added that what the customer can order is usually determined by the menu.
 In addition, Isayev said that the team at the University of North Carolina based at Chapel Hill Eshelman School of Pharmacy intends to provide scientists with not only a grocery store but also a personal chef who can cook any meal they want.

 The team at UNC has utilized ReLeaSE to create molecules using their specified properties including safety and bioactivity profiles.
-In fact, it leveraged the system in designing molecules that boast customized physical properties such as solubility in water and melting point as well as designing new compounds that boast an inhibitory activity against a leukemia-related enzyme.
+In fact, it leveraged the system in designing molecules that boast customized physical properties such as solubility in water and melting point as well as designing new compounds that boast an inhibitory activity against a leukaemia-related enzyme.